The India Fix: Why are cash-strapped states rushing to give their employees outsized pensions?

 Speaking at a chief minister’s conference for pension reform in 2007, Prime Minister Manmohan Singh made the pitch that it was in the interest of the states to follow the Union’s lead.
 “Even in the states, all of you must be faced with the rising cost of pension liabilities which compete for your limited resources,” said Singh.
 “Therefore, we need better management of our pension liabilities so that state finances can be managed in a healthy, sustainable way in future.
 This is a very important basis for the changes in the pension system.”

-Singh pushed the somewhat obvious argument that the Indian state could not spend such a large sum on its own employees given that in a poor country, since it has basic welfare obligations to fulfil.
+Singh pushed the somewhat obvious argument that the Indian state could not spend such a large sum on its own employees given that in a poor country, it has basic welfare obligations to fulfil.
 “The rising pension bills at all levels of government would be increasingly difficult to finance in future, given the other demands that are there on our resources, particularly for enhancing our expenditures on essential social sectors such as health, education and rural development,” the economist-prime minister argued

 Arguments such as Singh’s worked and all states signed onto the New Pension Scheme, with the exception of West Bengal.